metascanio/slate/source/index.html.md

 Domains WL | -0.1 | -0.1

-## Multiples matches
+## Multiple matches

 If an item is found in more than one source, a score of 0.05 is added to the total calculated as per the tables above.
 For example, an item found in Spamhaus' SBL and PBL, and Seclytics' Suspicious category, will have score of 0.8 (0.4 + 0.1 + 0.2 + (2x0.05))
 This is also true for White Lists, so an item found in two White Lists will have a score of -0.25.

 <aside class="notice">
 Score and Web Score will never exceed 1.
 Basically any item with score above 0.3 is very suspicious.
 Items with scores above 0.5-0.6 shall be always blocked!
 </aside>

+## Propagation

+In the upcoming release we will provide a Propagation score, measuring the speed of detection of new threats, based on internal information we have and rate of updates and queries for a given item.

 # Code snippets